-Each Roku® streaming channel provides a collection of audio and video made available by the developer of that channel, such as Netflix, Hulu, or YouTube.
-The Roku device is designed to play video at the highest possible quality given the type of content, the speed of your internet connection and capabilities of your TV.
+Each Roku® streaming channel provides a collection of audio and video made available by the developer of that channel, such as Netflix, or YouTube.
+The Roku player is designed to play video at the highest possible quality given the type of content, the speed of your internet connection and capabilities of your TV.

 In some cases, video playback problems may be the result of network issues, or they could be caused by issues related to a single channel.
-This FAQ is written to help if you have any of the following issues with your Roku device:
+This FAQ is written to help if you have any of the following issues with your Roku player:

 - Unable to play a specific video